Design BAC modification strategy

 In the case of a point mutation (Figure 2), a DNA fragment containing the mutated region, plus a drug-selection cassette flanked by FRT sites, along with flanking homology regions, is used to replace the corresponding endogenous region via homologous recombination.
 This cassette can then be removed by Flp-mediate recombination, leaving behind one FRT site.
 This leftover FRT is considered a “scar” sequence because the BAC now carries, this leftover FRT in addition to the desired point mutation.
 In order not to affect gene function, this scar sequence should be placed in a nonfunctional region of the gene, such as an intron or UTR.

 Figure 1.
-Schematic representation of one-step BAC modification for introducing a gene of interest (ROI) such lacZ or GFP reporter behind the promoter of a gene.
+Schematic representation of one-step BAC modification for introducing a gene of interest (GOI) such lacZ or GFP reporter behind the promoter of a gene.